gifton/Agentic-Workflow/README.md

 - Has comprehensive tests
 - Includes performance benchmarks

-Use the agentic workflow approach."
+Use the agentic natural approach."
 ```

 ## 📚 Documentation Structure

 ```
 Agentic Workflow/
-├── agentic-unified/       # 🆕 Unified - One adaptive workflow
+├── agentic-natural/       # 🆕 Natural - One adaptive workflow
 │   ├── workflow.md       # The single smart template
 │   ├── README.md         # How it works
 │   ├── example-basic.md  # Simple example